Mike-Durning/BSSID-Geolocation-and-Mapping/README.md

 # bssid_mapping
 ---

+## Goals
+---
+1. **Collect & Map the physical locations** of Wi-Fi BSSIDs based on publicly available query APIs.
+2. **Reverse-engineer BSSID structure** to infer manufacturer, region (Longitude/Latitude), and possible hardware type -> How does each # and or char relate or what does it relate to?
+3. **Optimize geospatial coverage** using adaptive strategies like perimeter walking and directional expansion.
+4. **Predict unseen BSSIDs** based on clustering and Information gather from `2.` can I accurately estimate/guess others BSSID's.
+5. Keep this updated as possible, including images included in `images` folder to help show with visuals.
+---

 ## Navigation
 ---
 **Please Note: For the live map, they are slightly stretched due to the zoom resolution**